DaseinPhaos/acgmath/README.md

 A testbed fork of `cgmath-rs`.
 With optional serialization and simd support.

+## Why the Fork

+I want to experiment with features like `simd` and `serde` rapidly.
+Filing a PR and waiting for approval while messing with `cgmath`'s own version number is just too annoying.

+# Introduction

 A linear algebra and mathematics library for computer graphics.

 The library provides: